cncf/techdocs/analyses/0012-TUF/TUF-analysis.md

 - 5 = (Is executed extremely well or no improvement required)

 ### Summary of issues
-- Information is repeated througout the site.For example the TUF Specification file has been referenced in more than one page.
-Also information in the Spec file is repeated on other pages of the website.
-Some pages can be consolidated into others.
+- Information is repeated throughout the site.For example the TUF Specification file has been referenced in more than one page.Some pages can be consolidated into others.

-- The website content needs restructuring to align with it's use case.
-For example the information in the sections should be correspond with the label of the section i.e *About* should only contain introductory content about the project.
+- The website content needs restructuring to align sections with sub-sections related to their use case.
+For example, information in the sections should be correspond with the label of the section i.e *About* should only contain introductory content about the project.

 - The information available for news users and contributors is not satisfactory.
-There are no step-to-step tutorials to guide news users to get started with the software, neither are there contributor guidelines.
+There are no step-to-step guides and tutorials for new users to get started with the software, neither are there contributor guidelines.

 #### Information architecture